Neighbours Helping Neighbours

 Reduce Hunger By Getting Involved Today!

-We acknowledge that the Comox Valley Food Bank is located and provides services on the unceded traditional territories of many distinct First Nations with different cultures, languages and unique dialects.
+We acknowledge that the Comox Valley Food Bank is located and provides services on the unceded traditional territories of the K'ómoks First Nations, the original stewards of this land.

 How You Can Help